 The dbench test simulates the disk I/O portion of a Samba file server.
-The goal of this benchmark is to show the tracer impact on such workload, especially for non-overwrite tracing to disk.
+The goal of this benchmark is to show the tracer impact on such a workload, especially for discard tracing to disk.

-This set of benchmarks, presented in Table IV, shows tracing overhead on a 8 thread dbench workload.
-Tracing in flight recorder mode causes a 3% slowdown on disk throughput while generating 30.2 GB of trace data into memory buffers.
-Normal tracing to disk causes a 35% slowdown on heavy disk operations.
+This set of benchmarks, presented in Table 4, shows tracing overhead on a 8 thread dbench workload.
+Tracing in flight recorder mode causes a 3% slowdown on disk throughput while generating 30.2 GiB of trace data into memory buffers.
+Normal tracing to disk causes a 35% slowdown on heavy disk operations, but lack of disk bandwidth is causing a significant portion of trace events to be discarded.

-Analysis of the buffer state in flight recorder mode shows that 30.2 GB worth of data has been generated in 720 seconds, for a sustained trace throughput of 43.0 MB/s.
-In non-overwrite mode, the trace is written to the same disk dbench is using.
+Analysis of the buffer state in flight recorder mode shows that 30.2 GiB worth of data was generated in 720 seconds, for a sustained trace throughput of 43.0 MiB/s.
+In discard mode, the trace is written to the same disk dbench is using.
 The tracing throughput is therefore significant compared to the available disk bandwidth.
-It comes without surprise that only 23 GB of trace data has been collected to disk in the non-overwrite trace, with a total of 21.8 million events lost.
-This trace size difference is caused both by the events lost (only lost about 244 MB of data given an average event size of 12 bytes) and, mostly, to the behavior change generated by the added disk I/O activity for tracing.
+It comes without surprise that only 23 GiB of trace data has been collected to disk in the discard trace, with a total of 21.8 million events lost.
+This trace size difference is caused both by the events lost (only lost about 244 MiB of data, or 1%, given an average event size of 12 bytes) and, mostly, to the behavior change generated by the added disk I/O activity for tracing.
 While the system is busy writing large chunks of trace data, it is not available to process smaller and more frequent dbench requests.
-This nicely shows how the tracer, in non-overwrite mode, can affect disk throughput in I/O-heavy workloads.
+This nicely shows how the tracer, in discard mode, can affect disk throughput in I/O-heavy workloads.